biolab/orange2/docs/extend-widgets/rst/channels.rst

 Say we want to build a widget that takes a data set and test various predictive modelling techniques on it.
-A widget has to have an input data channel, and this we know how to deal with from our :doc:`previous` lesson.
+A widget has to have an input data channel, and this we know how to deal with from our :doc:`previous <settings>` lesson.
 But, somehow differently, we want to connect any number of widgets which define learners to our testing widget.
 Just like in a schema below, where three different